metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 **Note**: The words “hook” and “detour” are used interchangeably as they refer to the same idea, but “detour” is more formal as it is used in the codebase.

-### bind
+### [2] bind

 To bind an address to the socket descriptor returned by the `socket` system call, [bind](https://man7.org/linux/man-pages/man2/bind.2.html) is called.
 Our detour for bind doesn’t really do much because all the juicy stuff happens in `listen`.
-However, it puts the socket in a `Bound` state if it exists in our `SOCKETS` hashmap.
+However, it puts the socket in a `Bound` state if it exists in our `SOCKETS` hashmap along with the address supplied by the process through the `sockaddr` struct.
 {{<figure src="mirrord-bound.gif" height="100%" width="100%">}}

 Structs for Socket metadata and its states: